-SINGLE ENGINE AIRTANKERS (SEATs) and FIRE BOSSES
+SINGLE ENGINE AIRTANKERS (SEATS) AND WATER SCOOPERS

+Managers for Single Engine Airtankers and Single Engine Water Scoopers must remain on-site with the assigned resource at all times unless repositioning, mobilizing or demobilizing.
 Federal and/or State contracted SEATs are managed under either an Exclusive-Use, On-Call, or CWN contract.
 A list of DOI Nationally funded SEATs is maintained and information can be requested through the National SEAT Coordinator.
 The national contract SEAT module includes the option for a support vehicle with batch mixing capability for wet and dry retardant.
 They are available for Interagency use and will be requested through established ordering channels.
-A SEAT or Fire Boss can be managed by an on-site SEMG or an ATBM.
-Fire Bosses may only be managed remotely for 24 hours to allow time for assigned SEMG/ATBM to relocate to the aircraft's operating location.
-Requests for a DOI On-Call SEAT or Fire Boss must have a SEMG or ATBM identified with contact information, and the airbase/airport reporting location documented in the "Special Needs" block before NICC assigns a SEAT.
+A SEAT can be managed by an on-site SEMG or an ATBM.

+Single Engine Water Scoopers may only be managed remotely for 24 hours to allow time for assigned SEMG/ATBM to relocate to the aircraft's operating location.
+Requests for a DOI On-Call SEAT or Single Engine Water Scooper must have a SEMG or ATBM identified with contact information, and the airbase/airport reporting location documented in the "Special Needs" block before NICC assigns a SEAT.